Linton Kwesi Johnson

 LKJ was awarded the C Day Lewis Fellowship in 1977.
 He became the writer-in-residence for the London Borough of Lambeth for that year.
 He went on to work as the Library Resources and Education Officer at the Keskidee Centre, the first home of Black theatre and art.
 He has been made an Associate Fellow of Warwick University (1985), an Honorary Fellow of Wolverhampton Polytechnic (1987), and received an award at the XIII Premo Internazionale Ultimo Novecento from the city of Pisa for his contribution to poetry and popular music (1990).
 In 1998 he was awarded the Premio Piero Ciampi Citta di Livorno Concorso Musicale Nazionale in Italy.
 In 2003 Johnson was bestowed with an honorary fellowship from his alma mater, Goldsmiths College, University of London.
 In 2004 LKJ became an Honorary Visiting Professor of Middlesex University in London.
 He has toured the world from Japan to the new South Africa, from Europe to Brazil.
 Nigel Williamson of The Times has said, “No one has chronicled the struggles of black people in Britain more effectively than Linton Kwesi Johnson.
 His combination of poetry and reggae has inspired a generation of dub musicians in Britain and around the world.”

-With fiery verse and spellbinding, often reggae-backed, performances, the Jamaican-born, London-based Johnson helped create the hybrid genre of dub poetry in the late 1970s.
-Mixing militancy with pathos, ballad forms with subtler narrative modes; LKJ (as he's known) remains a leading voice of Afro-Caribbean Britain.
-He took a giant step toward canonicity in 2002 when he became the first contemporary black poet given his own volume in the British series of Penguin Classics, which this first American book reprints, with a new introduction from novelist Russell Banks.
-Using Jamaican Creole, rather than standard English, LKJ tries at once to speak for a nation within a nation and to craft a populist idiom with potentially universal appeal, drawing terms and attitudes from Jamaican culture, biblical teachings and Black Power: "All oppression/ can do is bring/ passion to di heights of eruption," he promises; "we're di forces af victri/ an wi comin rite through."
-Here are manifestos for the African Diaspora, reggae protests against police brutality and, toward the end of the volume, introspective, even erotic, verse.
+With fiery verse and spellbinding, often reggae-backed performances, the Jamaican-born, London-based Johnson helped create the hybrid genre of dub poetry in the late 1970s.
+Mixing militancy with pathos, ballad forms with subtler narrative modes, LKJ (as he's known) remains a leading voice of Afro-Caribbean Britain.
+He took a giant step toward canonicity in 2002 when he became the first contemporary black poet given his own volume in the British series of Penguin Classics, which the first American book reprints, including an introduction from novelist Russell Banks.
+Using Jamaican Creole, rather than standard English, LKJ tries at once to speak for a nation within a nation and to craft a populist idiom with potentially universal appeal, drawing terms and attitudes from Jamaican culture, biblical teachings and Black Power: "All oppression / can do is bring / passion to di heights of eruption," he promises; "we're di forces af victri / an wi comin rite through."
+Here are manifestos for the African Diaspora, reggae protests against police brutality and toward the end of the volume, introspective, even erotic, verse.
 His lingo poses no barrier to comprehension; more problematic for Americans might be poems based on news events (such as the 1981 New Cross Massacre in London) poorly publicized here.
 Includes CD of Johnson reading his poems. —Publishers Weekly

 Click on this link for current press release: